 The plant-based food movement is having a moment.
-Beyond Meat products are available at an ever-increasing number of fast-food chains across Canada—including Subway and A&W. More and more plant-based protein options are turning up on grocery store shelves as well, and that’s not going to change any time soon, according to the National Research Council of Canada.
+Beyond Meat products are available at an ever-increasing number of fast-food chains across Canada.
+More and more plant-based protein options are turning up on grocery store shelves as well, and that’s not going to change any time soon, according to the National Research Council of Canada.
 It predicts that the market for alternative proteins—including everything from lentils and beans to tofu—will make up a full third of the protein we purchase by 2024.

 So what is plant-based eating, exactly?
 It’s consuming far less meat and dairy—or none at all—and more fruits, vegetables, legumes, grains and nuts.
 (It’s also different than identifying as vegan, since vegans often abstain from wearing products made from animals or tested on animals.)
 Plant-based eating has gained popularity for two very good reasons: It’s a great way to improve your health and an important step in tackling the climate crisis.